ncatlab/nlab-content/pages/0/2/1/7/7120/content.md

 \end{array}
 $$

 Here $i$ is a _closed_ inclusion and $j$ is an _open_ inclusion.
 Then the categories of sheaves on $X,Z$ and $U$ fit into the recollement structure described above.
-The recollement structure on the category of sheaves on $X$ enables one to argue inductively about sheaves on $X.$ This idea is usually referred to as [[Noetherian induction]].
+The recollement structure on the category of sheaves on $X$ enables one to argue inductively about sheaves on $X.$ This idea is usually referred to as [[well-founded relation|well-founded]] or [[Noetherian induction]].
 This technique allows to deduce results about higher dimensional schemes from information about lower dimensional schemes and analysis of locally standard schemes (e.g. smooth schemes for étale topology).
 See [Achar Exercise 1.3.4, Lemma 2.2.1](#Achar2021).

 * The [[forgetful functor]] from [[global equivariant stable homotopy theory]] to plain [[stable homotopy theory]] exhibits a recollement,